 Extension developers are free to use their own vendor name.
 Important: It may consist of one segment only.
 Vendor names must start with an uppercase character and are usually written in UpperCamelCase style.
 In order to avoid problems with different filesystems, only the characters a-z, A-Z, 0-9 and the dash sign “-” are allowed for package names – don’t use special characters:

 // correct vendor name for 'web company': \WebCompany // wrong vendor name for 'web company': \Web\Company

 TYPO3\CMS is reserved and may not be used by extensions!

 The package name corresponds to the extension key.
 Underscores in the extension key are removed in the namespace and replaced by upper camel-case.
 So extension key:

 As mentioned above, all classes must be located in the

 your extension.
 All sub-folders translate to a segment of the category name and the class

 name is the file name without the

-Looking at the “examples” extension, class:
+Looking at the “examples” extension, file

-corresponds to namespace:
+corresponds to the class with